I have a Dremel like rotary tool and I wanted a mini router base for it. It can be bought from Dremel or Stewmac e.g.

 Step 7: Test Run

-Recently I started to make myself a bench pin (it will be another able).
+Recently I started to make myself a 2in1 bench pin with vise.
 It can be secured to the table with clamps.
 Another method is a 2in1 solution, clamp the bench pin with a vise.
 So I made a cutout for that and needed to lower a seat for the vise.
 Here comes the mini router setup.
 And finaly done, the mini router base works as I expected.

 If You have a Dremel like rotary tool You will love it, extends the possibilities.
 All You need is some leftover wood or laminated floor and some screws, nuts and bolts.